mashiike/lambdassmmiddleware/README.md

 # lambdassmmiddlware
-AWS Lambda middleware of ssm parameters middleware for Golang don't need any extensions to use this middleware, get paramters using the SDK.
+AWS Lambda middleware of ssm parameters middleware for Golang don't need any extensions to use this middleware, get parameters using the SDK.

 ```go
 package main